-For many, establishing a limited liability company (LLC) in the name of your SDIRA makes sense.
+Establishing a limited liability company (LLC) in the name of your SDIRA makes a lot of sense.
 It helps to isolate and protect your investment funds.
 It also provides you with a level of anonymity that many owners find beneficial.

 IRAs and SDIRAs are typically exempt from the Unrelated Business Taxable Income (UBTI) tax.
 This rule, as established by the Internal Revenue Service (IRS) in 1950, was introduced as a means of preventing tax-exempt businesses from unfair competition related to their profits.